IAMMone93/IAMRamoneHomelabs/02 Identitiy & Governance JML/README.md

 - Access Governance

 Evidence
-Screenshots and Jira tickets are stored in the `/screenshots` folder.
+Screenshots and Jira tickets are stored in the screenshots folder.